systatum/prego/README.md

 ## Development Setup

-1. The first is you must move to app you want
+1. First, navigate to the app you want to work on

 ```bash
   cd apps/[your-app]
 ```

-2. The second is you must install with pnpm to install ur node modules (for running on locally)
+2. Then, install the dependencies using pnpm to set up the project locally

 ```bash
  pnpm install
 ```

-3. The third is you can run with Tina or not if with Tina
+3. After that, you can choose to run the app with or without Tina:

+- To run with Tina

 ```bash
  pnpm dev
 ```

-else you want not w/ tina
+- To run without Tina:

 ```bash
  pnpm dev-local